WuBingzheng/memleax/README.md

 NOTE: Since `memleax` does not run along with the whole life of target process, it assumes the long-live memory blocks are memory leak.
-Downside is you have to set the expire threshold by -e option according to your scenarios; while the upside is the memory allocation for process initialization is skipped, besides of the convenience.

 ## performace impact